Rationally connected non-Fano type varieties: Example in dimension

-\begin{proof}[Proof~of~Theorem~1.1 (i)] Let $g:V\to \MP^1$ be the map giving the structure of Fano fibration on $V$.
-We can view $g$ as a map from $\MP^1$ to the space of hypersurfaces of degree $2M$ in $\MP^M$.
-By Proposition 3.7, the codimension of the set of non regular hypersurfaces is $2$ and therefore a generic rational curve of degree $2l$ does not intersect this set.
-Thus for a generic divisor $W$ every fiber of $g$ is regular.
-The variety $V$ satisfies $K$-condition by Lemma 3.8, hence Theorem 3.5 implies that a generic fiber is birationally rigid and $\alpha(F)\geqslant1$ for every fiber $F$.
+\begin{proof}[Proof~of~Theorem~1.1 (i)] Let $\pi:V\to \mathds{P}^1$ be the composition of the double cover and the projection onto $\mathds{P}^1$.
+There is a map $\bar{\pi}: \mathds{P}^1\to \mathcal{W}$ corresponding to the fibration $\pi$: $\bar{\pi}$ maps $t\in \mathds{P}$ to the branching divisor of the double cover $F_t \to \mathds{P}^M$, where $F_t$ is the fiber over $t$.
+The image $\bar{\pi}(\mathds{P}^1)$ is a curve of degree $2l$ since $W$ is a divisor of bi-degree $(2M,2l)$.
+By Proposition \ref{PropGen} the codimension of the set of hypersurfaces which do not satisfy Condition \ref{Regularity} is $2$, therefore a generic rational curve of degree $2l$ does not intersect this set.
+Thus for a generic divisor $W$ every fiber of $\pi$ satisfies Condition \ref{Regularity}.

-Hence, $V$ satisfies conditions of the Corollary 3.2 and we conclude that any birational map from $V$ to a Mori fiber space is an isomorphism. \end{proof}